Our Primary Missions:

 payee in the process.
 They help those in financial distress and poverty.
 There are income guidelines and criteria.

 There are a couple of ways patients can apply.
-A client can fill out the grant form online, get the form at their clinic/hospital or call or have the forms
+A client can call and get the form mailed to them get them.
+Forms are available at their clinics/hospitals.

 How does the block grant treatment payment program work?
 Financial help will be given based on the application and meeting specific criteria from

 a grid developed from the application.
 Patients should always go through their clinics and hospitals to see what financial resources are available first.
 After

 this procedure, clients should contact Circle of Hope.
 This organization follows H.I.P.P.A. policies, adheres to patient privacy and pays directly to

 What are other resources that are available to breast cancer patients?

 Other resources include financial help with bills (rent/mortgage, utilities, gas cards. bus cards, and food cards).
 More money is available in Minnesota.